Spain and France: A Taste of Spain and France

 To improve your chances of being accepted:

 - Email me once you have completed your application with a screenshot showing that you successfully completed it.
-I only am able to view it once it has been reviewed by the FLP office so if you email me with the screenshot I will know it is coming to me soon.

 - Be on the lookout for communication from me once you have submitted your application.
 I prefer email as a mode of communication and the sooner you are able to respond to my emails the better!